Blog>Cost Guides>Cost of walk in shower installation

 Whether you can install a walk in shower yourself will largely depend on your experience and skill level, not to mention physical ability.
 If you are considering tackling the installation yourself, please consider the following:

-Due to the above reasons, we would recommend hiring a professional.
+For best results, we recommend hiring a professional.

 FAQs